The 2021 NBA Draft is quickly approaching. Who are some of the top potential franchise-altering players set to play professionally next year?

 20.5 years old | Guard | 6-5 | 190 lbs

-Tre Mann took a significant jump as a sophomore at Florida this past season while emerging as a potential lottery pick.
-Most significantly, he blossomed into one of the best shooters in the class.
+Tre Mann took a significant jump as a sophomore at Florida this past season.
+Most significantly, he blossomed into one of the better shooters in the class.
 Mann connected on 40.2 percent of his three-pointers this year while hitting 83.1 percent at the foul line as well.
 On the whole, he posted 16.0 points, 5.6 rebounds, and 3.5 assists per game.
 Mann boasts a deadly floater, a shot growing in popularity thanks to youngsters like Trae Young dominating in the postseason with it.
 He has room to improve as a defender and isn’t quite the athlete of other prospects but has plenty of offensive game.
 Mann is streaky but looks like a star when entirely on his game.
 He is an elite pull-up shooter and feels like a guard that could be useful in playoff basketball.
 Mann’s playmaking is an undervalued trait as an off-guard.

 20.5 years old | Center | 6-11 | 218 lbs